 Approximately 1 out of every 10 American women suffers from a hormone balance known as polycystic ovary syndrome, or PCOS.
-At New England Women’s Healthcare in Woburn, Massachusetts, the expert group of OB/GYNs offers diagnosis and management of this common condition so you can overcome its associated symptoms, including infertility.
+At New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, the expert group of OB/GYNs offers diagnosis and management of this common condition so you can overcome its associated symptoms, including infertility.
 Call the office or schedule an appointment online for more information about how to manage PCOS.

 When you have an imbalance of your reproductive hormones, it can have dramatic effects on your ovaries.
 The ovaries are the two almond-shaped organs that sit on either side of the uterus and are where your eggs develop and are released.
 When you have PCOS, the eggs may not develop as they should or fail to get released during monthly ovulation.
 As a result, your menstrual cycle, fertility, and overall health may be impacted.

 With PCOS, you usually have too many male hormones – called androgens.
 This surplus can cause long-term health complications, including type 2 diabetes and heart disease.

 A wide variety of symptoms characterize PCOS.
 Women with the condition often have irregular menstrual bleeding, they have fewer than eight menstrual cycles per year, or their period comes more frequently than every 28 days.
 In some cases of PCOS, you have no menstrual cycle whatsoever.

 Other indications of PCOS include:

 If you experience irregular periods and any of these symptoms, consult with the doctors at New England Women’s Healthcare.